-Error 521 is a Cloudflare-specific error message that appears when your WordPress site’s server refuses a connection with Cloudflare.
+Error 521 is a Cloudflare-specific error message (like error 520) that appears when your WordPress site’s server refuses a connection with Cloudflare.

 In this post, you’ll learn:

 - More about what the Error 521 message is

 - What causes the Error 521 message

 - How to fix Error 521 for Cloudflare and WordPress

 As you learned above, the Error 521 message is an error message that’s specific to Cloudflare.

 Essentially, it means that your web browser was able to successfully connect to Cloudflare, but Cloudflare was not able to connect to the origin web server – AKA your WordPress site’s server.